 “Age-friendly” is not a stand-alone concept but rather a dynamic platform for social participation and economic growth.
 This can be achieved through improving access to lifelong learning, removing barriers to retaining and hiring older workers while limiting job loss and poverty, providing adequate pensions and social assistance in financially sustainable ways and reducing inequality in care by better support for family and kin caregivers.

-Abstracts on Age-friendly environments can be submitted under the following subthemes:
+Abstracts on Age-Friendly Cities and Communities can be submitted under the following subthemes:

 Settings and implications: urban and rural, high and low income, local, subnational and national

 Models, planning and impact: evidence-based action, tools, scaling up and replicating